mosip/documentation/docs/deploymentnew/on-prem-without-dns.md

 MOSIP uses [Rancher Fluentd](https://ranchermanager.docs.rancher.com/v2.0-v2.4/explanations/integrations-in-rancher/cluster-logging/fluentd) and elasticsearch to collect logs from all services and reflect the same in Kibana Dashboard.

-* Install Rancher FluentD system : for screpping logs outs of all the microservices from MOSIP k8 cluster.
+* Install Rancher FluentD system : for scraping logs outs of all the microservices from MOSIP k8 cluster.
   * Install Logging from Apps and marketplace within the Rancher UI.
   * Select Chart Version `100.1.3+up3.17.7` from Rancher console -> Apps & Marketplaces.
 * Configure Rancher FluentD